 Hi.
 My name is Samuel Smith.
 I work in sustainability, interested in how we can be smarter in the way we live and interact with our planet and each other.
 Much of my work explores how we can create shifts in our food and farming systems so they support better livelihoods, healthier lifestyles and greater biodiversity.
-I’m particularly interested in rapid decarbonisation, regenerative design and deep adaptation.
+I’m interested in rapid decarbonisation, regenerative design and deep adaptation.
 I’m currently focusing on work with the Farm Carbon Toolkit, a UK enterprise that supports farmers to measure, understand and act on their greenhouse gas emissions.

 In my spare time, I enjoy playing guitar and violin, going swimming in wild places and spending time in the mountains.
 Now and then, I also love to DJ, playing all sorts of musical curiosities.
 I live in Edinburgh.

-Thanks for visiting and if you’d like to get in touch, you can drop me an email: hi at thisissamsmith.com.
+Thank you for visiting and if you’d like to get in touch, you can drop me an email: hi at thisissamsmith.com.